Action items: Definition, how to write, and examples

 Vague action items

-When a task doesn’t have all of the information you need to complete it, you’re blocked from getting started on that work.
-Instead, you need to source information or follow up with stakeholders, which takes valuable time.
-According to our research, knowledge workers are spending 60% of their time on work about work like this—meetings, status checks, and searching for info.
-Having a clearly defined "what" in the task eliminates confusion about what needs to be done, so you can prevent unnecessary back-and-forth between stakeholders.
+When a task doesn't have all the information you need to complete it, you're blocked from getting started.
+Instead, you have to source information or follow up with stakeholders, which adds to the 60% of time knowledge workers already spend on busywork.
+A clearly defined "what" in every task eliminates this confusion and prevents unnecessary back-and-forth.

 Not setting a deadline

-If you don’t set a deadline, tasks can be pushed off indefinitely to the point where it falls through the cracks.
-If an action item is essential to getting a project done, it’s crucial that you set a clear due date or deadline.
-An action item can quickly get lost if there’s no due date assigned to it.
+If you don't set a deadline, tasks can be pushed off indefinitely to the point where they fall through the cracks.
+If an action item is essential to completing a project, it's crucial that you set a precise due date.
+An action item can quickly get lost without a due date.

 Not assigning a task to a team member